almostearthling/when-command/README.md

 * `~/.config/when-command` where it will store all configuration
 * `~/.local/share/when-command` where it stores resources and logs (in the `log` subdirectory)

 In the first run the utility also installs launchers and icons for the user, so that it can be launched using the Gnome shell or Ubuntu *Dash*.
+Also, the applet can be configured to start up at login by checking the *Autostart* box in the *Settings* dialog: an entry will be created in the *Startup Applications* for **When**.
+If the box is unchecked the autostart feature is inhibited.

 ## Developer notes and resources